smileidentity/android/README.md

 ## Releasing

-Generally speaking, releases should be performed by pushing a tag.
-This will kick off a GitHub Actions workflow which will perform the release.
+Generally speaking, releases should be performed by workflow dispatch.
+This will push a tag and create a GitHub Release and publish to Maven Central.
 The SDK version is determined by the `version` variable in [`lib/build.gradle.kts`](https://github.com/smileidentity/android/blob/main/lib/build.gradle.kts)

+That variable's value will be the `VERSION_NAME` Gradle Property, if defined, or the `lib/VERSION` file otherwise.

 Versions ending in `-SNAPSHOT` will be published to Sonatype's snapshot [repository](https://oss.sonatype.org/content/repositories/snapshots/com/smileidentity/android-sdk/)